 5 Things You Don’t Want From Your Commercial Cleaning Company

-As a business owner you expect a lot from your commercial cleaning company, and rightfully so.
+As a business owner, you expect a lot from your commercial cleaning company, and rightfully so.
 After all, they are a provider that you compensate for the services they provide.
-While the list of expectations that you have for your janitorial service provider is long, there are some things that you definitely do not want.
+While the list of expectations that you have for your janitorial service provider is long, there are some things you do not want.
 Here are five things that you do not want from your commercial cleaning service:

 1 A Lack of Training